boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 ~~~~
 {: #ex-sho title="Example of UDP Experimental Option ExID IEs" artwork-align="center"}

-Following the guidance in {{sec-ops}}, the reported udpSafeOptions IE will be set to 0x05 even in the presence of EXP options.
+Following the guidance in {{udpOptions}}, the reported udpSafeOptions IE will be set to 0x05 even in the presence of EXP options.

 # Security Considerations